 KC model - K-rasLSL.G12D/+; PdxCretg/+ mice (N = 24), also called KC mice, are prone to spontaneous pancreatic inflammation with mild fibrosis.
 This inflammation was shown to potentially lead to PDA at advanced ages (1).

 KPC model - A total of 30 K-rasLSL.G12D/+; p53R172H/+; PdxCretg/+ (KPC) mice were also used in this study.
 The KPC mice tend to develop pancreatic tumors with pathophysiological and molecular features resembling those of human PDA (2).
-Premalignant lesions called Pancreatic Intraepithelial Neoplasia (PanINs) leading to PDA in the human cancer are also observed in KPC mice before tumor formation.
+This model is based on the pancreas–specific, endogenous expression of point-mutant K-ras and p53, reflecting cognate mutations that are found in over 95% and 75% of PDA patients, respectively.
+KPC mice are born with normal pancreata and then develop progressively more severe pathology over several months, beginning with acinar-to-ductal metaplasia (ADM) and pancreatic intraepithelial neoplasia (PanIN) lesions and progressing to overt ductal adenocarcinoma.
+These changes are accompanied by an increasingly complex and fibrotic extracellular matrix composition.

 KPCB2F/F model – An additional genetic mutation was performed for these mice (N = 6).
 The Brca2 gene was inactivated in the pancreas to reflect a particular case of PDA.
 Deleterious Brca2 mutations generally induce an increased risk of developing PDA (3).
 In addition, several studies indicate that Brca mutation sensitizes the tumor to cisplatin treatment, although the exact mechanism is still under investigation (4–6).